 If you're planning to spend your March holidays in Singapore, witnessing the vibrant fusion of cultures, trying different cuisines, spending time with your loved ones and shopping your heart out - read on to know what all to expect and how to plan.
 'March on' towards your perfect vacation!

-Weather in Singapore in March
+Singapore's Weather in March

 This Southeast Asian Island country lies 1 degree north of the equator and experiences stable weather throughout the year, except November to January, when rainfall is relatively higher.
 Just like every other Southeast Asian country, the climate of Singapore is characterised as 'hot' and 'humid'.
 March is one of the sunniest months in Singapore.
 Even though rainfall is comparatively low in March, as it marks the end of the Northeast monsoon season and falls in the 'dry phase,' get ready to experience showers almost every day.
-Weather becomes less windy this month, but thunderstorms occur more often.
+The weather in Singapore becomes less windy this month, but thunderstorms occur more often.